justin8ty/born2beroot/CHECKLIST.md

 ## Simple Setup

 - [ ] Ensure that the machine does not have a graphical environment at launch.
-- [ ] Connect to VM as a created user (which isn’t a root)
+- [ ] Connect to VM as a created user.
-- [ ] Ensure the password follows the required policy (2 days min, 7, 30 days max).
+- [ ] Ensure password follows specs (2 days min, 7, 30 days max).
 	`sudo chage -l username`
 - [ ] Check UFW service is started.
 	`sudo ufw status`